coder102510/Jade.js/README.md

 .then((res) => document.write(res.exampleobject.name))
 .catch(() => console.log());
 ```
 This is simillar to the Fetch API, in fact, the function $.ajax returns a fetch request!
-Here is another AJAX example:
+Here is another AJAX example if you are not familliar with the fetch api:
 ```javascript
 ajax.ajax({
   url:"demofile.txt",